giannarusca/Project-1/CodeBook.md

 Variable | Description
 -------------- | ------------------------------------------------------
-Subject | Number assigned to each of the 30 subjects Activity | Level of activity individual was doing during observation, coded as such: (1: WALKING, 2: WALKING_UPSTAIRDS, 3: WALKING_DOWNSTAIRS, 4: SITTING, 5: STANDING, 6: LAYING)
-t | time measurement
-f | frequency measurement (HZ)
+Subject | Number assigned to each of the 30 subjects Activity | Level of activity individual was doing during observation, coded in raw data as such: (1: WALKING, 2: WALKING_UPSTAIRDS, 3: WALKING_DOWNSTAIRS, 4: SITTING, 5: STANDING, 6: LAYING) t | time measurement f | frequency measurement (HZ)
 Body | relating to body motion (HZ)